Traeger vs Weber SmokeFire: Which Pellet Grill Should You Buy?

 The SmokeFire EX6 Gen 2 produces more smoke character than a Traeger at equivalent temperature settings.
 This is measurable and noticeable on long cooks.
 The combination of Weber's fan design and the Flavorizer bar system creates more smoke circulation across the meat surface.
 A 12-hour brisket off the SmokeFire has a darker bark and a more pronounced smoke ring than the same cook on the Traeger.

 The Weber Connect app is excellent, with temperature tracking, estimated finish times, and push notifications.
-The 1,008 square inches of cooking space on the EX6 is meaningfully larger than the Pro 780's 780 square inches — useful when cooking for groups or running multiple proteins simultaneously.
+The 1,008 square inches of cooking space on the EX6 is meaningfully larger than the Pro 780's 780 square inches, which is useful when cooking for groups or running multiple proteins simultaneously.

 Where the Traeger Wins